Saturday Morning Breakfast Cereal: History

 Weinersmith's first version of SMBC was a character-based three-panel strip done while he was in college.
 This version of the comic focused on the romantic and academic endeavors of several college students.
 This version (referred to as Classic SMBC on the site's archives) ran from January 28, 2002 to September 3, 2002.
 Weinersmith then switched to single-panel and gag comics.
 The current version of the strip began on September 5, 2002.
 The first 480 comics were originally removed from the main SMBC archives but were later returned as a hidden section and then made officially publicly available on September 22, 2008.

 In 2005, Weinersmith wanted to work on SMBC full-time, and around this time moved to daily updates.
 By 2007, he was able to earn a living from the comic.
 Weinersmith also returned to study around 2006 to provide inspiration for the comic, and studied physics, and considers that the rise in the geekiness of the comic happened at that time.

 As of 2012, SMBC received a quarter-million visitors a day and was described as one of the most popular webcomics.

 Weinersmith has published a number of books collecting SMBC comics.
 He has also produced new comics to illustrate Soonish, a book he co-authored.

 Themes

 In a 2016 interview, Weinersmith described the themes of SMBC as including science, philosophy, and economics, and has done enough comics on religion to release a book only of those comics.

-All comics after March 22, 2015 have a humorous tooltip that appears when the reader hovers their cursor over the comic.
-This tooltip is usually an extension of the joke in the comic itself.
-Older comics from September 5, 2002 to April 4, 2004 also have this humorous tooltip, but these are largely retrospective comments on the comics.